Why Does Nutrition Matter in Childhood?

 Immunity and Defending Against Illness

-Food allows the body to fight off germs and heal from sickness.
-Vitamins and minerals like vitamin A, vitamin C and zinc help the immune system work well.
-Children who eat a range of colourful fruits and vegetables are less likely to get sick often (CWCC, 2024).
+Food gives the body strength to fight germs and recover from illness.
+Vitamins and minerals such as vitamin A, vitamin C, and zinc support a healthy immune system.
+Children who eat a variety of colourful fruits and vegetables are less likely to fall sick often (CWCC, 2024).

 Long-Term Health Outcomes